-- the baseline scenario a forecasted version of the current mix of technologies for the chosen population and subgroups.
-This forecasts the situation should the new technology not be recommended for reimbursement - the new technology scenario a forecasted version of events should the new technology be recommended for reimbursement.
+- technologies for the chosen population and subgroups.
+This forecasts the - situation should the new technology not be recommended for - 27 reimbursement - the new technology scenario a forecasted version of events should the new technology be recommended for reimbursement. - 30

-In determining the baseline scenario, the current mix of technologies may include no technology, technologies that may be replaced by the new technology or to which it would be added, or a mix of technologies.
-As noted in section 2.5.3, both the baseline forecast and the new technology forecast should anticipate, where possible, changes that are likely to occur in the market during the study timeframe, such as the introduction of other new technologies, new indications for existing technologies (e.g. if the technology is being investigated for other indications) or changes to the reimbursement of a technology (e.g. availability of generic pharmaceuticals following patent expiry of a branded drug).
-Either population or claims-based data may be used to estimate the size of the current market.
-All assumptions should be explicitly stated and the validity verified by the use of historical data.
-Assumptions should be comprehensively tested as part of the sensitivity analyses and include the use of scenarios for high and low uptake respectively.
+In determining the baseline scenario, the current mix of technologies may

+As noted in section 2.5.3, both the baseline forecast and the new technology 35 forecast should anticipate, where possible, changes that are likely to occur in 36 the market during the study timeframe, such as the introduction of other new 37 technologies, new indications for existing technologies (e.g. if the technology 38 is being investigated for other indications) or changes to the reimbursement 39 of a technology (e.g. availability of generic pharmaceuticals following patent 40 expiry of a branded drug).
+Either population or claims-based data may be 41 used to estimate the size of the current market.
+All assumptions should be 42 explicitly stated and the validity verified by the use of historical data.
+43

-To facilitate a critical appraisal of the outputs of a model, full documentation of the structure, data elements (identification, modelling and incorporation) and validation (internal, between-model and external) of the model should be addressed in a clear and transparent manner in the model, with explicit justification provided for the options chosen.
+- 1 Assumptions should be comprehensively tested as part of the sensitivity - 2 analyses and include the use of scenarios for high and low uptake - 3 respectively. - 4 5 - To facilitate a critical appraisal of the outputs of a model, full documentation - 6 of the structure, data elements (identification, modelling and incorporation) - 7 and validation (internal, between-model and external) of the model should be - 8 addressed in a clear and transparent manner in the model, with explicit - 9 justification provided for the options chosen. - 10